johnshaff/Azure-Virtual-Machine/linux/linux-custom-image/README.md

 - Logged into your Azure account using `Connect-AzAccount`.
 - Logged into your Azure CLI using `az login`.
 - A resource group and storage account (or use the script to create one).
+- Ensure you're executing your scripts within the same directory as the .json files

 ### Additional Resources